XinJingHao/Sparrow-V1/README.md

 ## Writing in the end

-The name "Sparrow" actually comes from an old saying *“The sparrow may be small but it has all the vital organs.”* Hope you enjoy using Sparrow!
+The name "Sparrow" actually comes from an old saying *“麻雀虽小, 五脏俱全.”*

+Hope you enjoy using Sparrow!

 Additionally, we have made detailed comments on the source code (`SparrowV1_2/core.py`) so that you can modify Sparrow to fit your own problem.
 But only for non-commercial purposes, and all rights are reserved by [Jinghao Xin](https://github.com/XinJingHao).